Shixit/Portfolio/readme.txt

 This is the code of a portfolio/e-resume template for other people to refer!

-Your site is live at https://shixit.github.io/Portfolio/
+This site is live at https://shixit.github.io/Portfolio/